 - Blockchain node and certificate configuration: - To copy the ca.crt, sdk.crt, and sdk.key files in the sdk node directory to the conf directory. - To rename the applicationContext-sample.xml file in the conf directory to the applicationContext.xml file.
 To configure the applicationContext.xml file, where the remark content is modified according to the blockchain node configuration.
-Hint: If the channel_listen_ip(If the node version is earlier than v2.3.0, check the configuration item listen_ip) set through chain building is 127.0.0.1 or 0.0.0.0 and the channel_port is 20200, the applicationContext.xml configuration is not modified.
+Hint: If the listen_ip set through chain building is 127.0.0.1 or 0.0.0.0 and the channel_port is 20200, the applicationContext.xml configuration is not modified.

-• Open OSCCA-approved cryptography switch
+· Open OSCCA-approved cryptography switch